Bot-Devel/Quote-Finder/README.md

 # Bot Usage

+The bot has the following commands:

+- qf: To search a quote
+- qfk: To search a quote using keywords
+- qhelp: To show the help command

-Use `qf [quote]` to search quotes in the book and use `qhelp` to view the help menu.<br/>The quote is not case-sensitive so either uppercase, lowercase or combination of both can be used to search for the quote.<br/>The following is an example on how the bot works in realtime-
+<br/>The following is an example on how the bot works in realtime-

 ![](https://raw.githubusercontent.com/arzkar/Quote-Finder-Bot/main/images/bot_output.gif)